 There are also steps you can take to reduce your chances of infection such as: Washing your hands often and reminding visitors and healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incisions

-After you leave the hospital, contact your doctor if any of the following occurs: Increasing pressure or painRedness, soreness, bleeding, or discharge at or around the incision siteChanges in frequency, odor, appearance, or amount of urineInability to urinateSigns of infection, including fever or chillsExcess blood in urine (Small amounts are normal.)
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Increasing pressure or painRedness, soreness, bleeding, or discharge at or around the incision siteChanges in frequency, odor, appearance, or amount of urineInability to urinateSigns of infection, including fever or chillsExcess blood in urine

 If you think you have an emergency, call for medical help right away.